Encharted Cook

 • Sparkling Decorative White Sugar - Any of the following sugar toppings can be used: decorative sparkling sugar in large or small crystals, opal sugar, edible glitter, or granulated white sugar.

-Mixing active dry yeast, sugar and water to proof the yeast.
+Process Photo 1- Mixing active dry yeast, sugar and water to proof the yeast.

 Proof the yeast by mixing warm water, sugar, and dry active yeast in a small glass bowl.

-Dry ingredients sifted into a large bowl.
+Process Photo 2 - The dry ingredients are sifted into a large bowl.

-STEP 2 – Sift the flour, sugar, baking powder, and salt into a large mixing bowl.
+Sift Dry Ingredients.
+Sift the flour, sugar, baking powder, and salt into a large mixing bowl.

-Cutting the shortening into the dry ingredients with a pastry blender.
+Process Photo 3 - Cutting the shortening into the dry ingredients with a pastry blender.

-STEP 3 – Cut in the cold shortening using a pastry cutter/blender.
+Cut in Shortening.
+Cut in the cold shortening using a pastry cutter/blender.
 If you do not have a pastry cutter, you can use a large tined fork.

-STEP 4 – Make a well in the middle of the dry ingredients and add the milk, vanilla extract, and the proofed yeast.
+Add Wet Ingredients.
+Make a well in the middle of the dry ingredients and add the milk, vanilla extract, and the proofed yeast.

-STEP 6 – Prepare a work surface by covering it with parchment paper and a dusting of flour.
+Roll and Cut.
+Prepare a work surface by covering it with parchment paper and a dusting of flour.

 Pat or roll the dough to be ¾” high.
 Using a direct up and down action, cut the scones with a 2 ½” heart-shaped cutter.
 Dip the cutter in flour between cuts to aid in cutting.
 Gather scraps, reform dough, and cut again.